qkzk/fm/development.md

   - [ ] should all menus be calculated on the fly ? config/hardcoded -> ~static~ build -> filter if something -> render / actions

 - [ ] ratatui component for progress bar for copymove

+- [ ] BUG: trash opened + alt-x doesn't clear the trash but deletes the element itself
+- [ ] BUG: menu chmod crash as replace input by current mode

 - [ ] previewing text files with bat ? binaries with xxd